ulugbekrozimboyev/ShareImageDemo/README.md

 ShareImageDemo
 ==============

-It is simple android app for studing how does bitmap and intent actions
+It is simple android app for testing how does bitmap and intent actions